ibm-cloud-docs/Cloudant/query/search.md

 {: #highlighting-search-terms}

-Sometimes it is useful to get the context in which a search term was mentioned so that you can display more emphasized results to a user.
+Sometimes it is useful to get the context in which a search term was mentioned so that you can show more emphasized results to a user.

 To get more emphasized results, add the `highlight_fields` parameter to the search query.